Our meetings take place at Oakham Methodist Church, Northgate, Oakham, Rutland every other month.

 To overseas producers, Fairtrade means that they are paid a premium on top of the normal price for their product, and this premium helps provide social improvements for their community – like improved education, sanitation, and infrastructure.
 All you need to do is to make sure you buy stuff showing the Fairtrade logo, and while you’re enjoying things like great tasting coffee, you can know that you’re doing something really useful to help the people that grew it.

 Rutland Fairtrade promotes Rutland businesses, schools and organisations that support Fairtrade.
 We are developing an on-line directory that will give details of all those that have signed up.
-If you would like to be included please click here.
-Don’t forget you can also follow our blog or follow our twitter feed to keep right up to date with our activities.
+If you would like to be included please let us know.
+Don’t forget you can also follow our twitter feed to keep right up to date with our activities.